LeInception/HotOrNotLiker/README.md

 How does it know what button to press?
 At the top of the code you can see the button's class is defined.
 We then use .click() to simulate a click.

-How long have you been programming.
-About 5 years, but i haven't done anything with JavaScript until now.